 Nike’s first sneaker to reveal the Air-cushioned sole, the Air Max 1, finally released March 26, 1987 and featured in Nike’s first television ad the same year.
 It was part of the Air Pack which also featured the Air Trainer 1, Air Sock, Air Revolution and Air Safari.
 “I was at an airport right around the time the first Air Max sneaker launched,” explains Forland.
 “I was calling a tech in the lab when someone walked by wearing a pair.
 I stared at him from the phone booth and said, ‘Somebody bought them.
 I see the Air-Sole going up and down!’
 It was a big risk, but bigger reward.”

-The reworked sneaker comes in the OG Air Max 1 colorway with 3.26 embellishing the tongue and commemorating the original’s anniversary.
+The reworked sneaker came in the OG Air Max 1 colorway with 3.26 embellishing the tongue and commemorating the original’s anniversary.
 Thanks to the lightweight Ultra 2.0 outsole it’s also one of the lightest Air Max models ever.